fanconic/colon_cancer_segmentation/README.md

 # Cancer Segmentation - ML4H Project1
-Project 1 one the course Machine Learning for Health Care at ETH Zürich
+Project 1 of the course Machine Learning for Health Care in FS21 at ETH Zürich

 ## Setup